TROMBONE AUDITION: MAY 15, 2017

 When traveling for job-related reasons away from your home base, members receive additional tax-free money to cover meals, lodging, and other incidental expenses.

 Members receive an annual tax-free clothing allowance to replace uniform items.

 All members of the U.S. Armed Forces are automatically enrolled in TRICARE - the Department of Defense's health care program for active duty personnel, retirees, and their families.
 Through TRICARE, members receive FREE, comprehensive medical and dental care as needed at one of the Washington, D.C. area military treatment facilities or civilian TRICARE providers.
 Family members may also be enrolled in TRICARE and receive medical care at military or civilian facilities through various options for little or no cost.
 Inexpensive dental care programs may be purchased for family members.
 U.S. Navy members may participate in the Service Members' Group Life Insurance (SGLI) program at very reasonable rates.
 For example, for only $29 per month, members may purchase life insurance coverage of $400,000.

 The U.S. Navy provides a pension for its members who serve for at least 20 years.
-After serving 20 years, members will receive 50% percent of their basic pay in retirement compensation.
-This amount increases each year by 2.5%, and after 30 years of service, members will receive 75% of their basic pay in retirement compensation.
 Retirement income is adjusted each year to compensate for increases in the cost of living.
 Please note that in order to serve for more than 20 years, advancement to higher rank is required, and retirement will reflect additional time in service.

 Vacation Time and Sick Leave